NOTE: Here is the latest on what's open and not open in San Francisco.

 Once you pass by Alcatraz Island, your trip is almost over.
 From here, you can get one last look back at the Golden Gate Bridge and the San Francisco skyline.

-Your journey will end again in Fisherman's Wharf.
+Your journey will end back at Fisherman's Wharf again.
 Here is a map that shows the entire route for this cruise.

 Are you ready to book this tour?
 Find tickets for your trip online today!